 Practice Kindness and Patience

-Remember that students will be anxious and stressed over a number of things while classes are suspended.
-They will have lots of questions about when and how classes will resume, in what format, and how this may affect their graduation date.
+Remember that students will be anxious and stressed over a number of things.
+They will have lots of questions about what format their classes will be in and how this may affect their graduation date.
 This will be especially true of students whose study away program, internship, etc. has been cancelled.
 If possible, proactively reach out to those students and help them make plans to stay on track for graduation.

 Anxiety and other factors may cause students to forget to make advising appointments or attend their virtual appointment.
 Don’t forget that one approach may not work for all students or advisors during times of significant disruption or changing circumstances.
 Ask students to communicate any issues or barriers they encounter (e.g. illness, lack of internet connectivity, technical issues, needing to care for family members, etc.), and be prepared to consider accommodations equitably.
 Again, as possible, please be proactive in reaching out to students with information and compassionate toward students who forget to schedule or attend their appointment.